-- 1. The conservation status of the central rock-rat (currently listed as Endangered nationally; Critically Endangered under IUCN criteria) does not get worse. - Targeted research has addressed key knowledge gaps such that management options are better informed and management actions are more effective. - 3.
+- 1. The conservation status of the central rock-rat (currently listed as Critically Endangered nationally and by the IUCN) is improved. - 2.
+Targeted research has addressed key knowledge gaps such that management options are better informed and management actions are more effective. - 3.
 Appropriate management actions are implemented to ensure suitable habitat is available for the central rock-rat - 4.
-Establish at least one additional, viable central rock-rat population. - 5.
-Effective and adaptive implementation and oversight of the recovery plan, and monitoring of the species' status and effectiveness of management and research activities, is undertaken. - 6.
+A viable central rock-rat population at Newhaven Wildlife Sanctuary and/or on a Western Australian island is established, subject to the translocation strategy. - 5.
+Effective and adaptive implementation oversight of the recovery plan, and monitoring of the species' status and effectiveness of management and research activities, is undertaken. - 6.
 Stakeholders support and, where appropriate, are engaged in the implementation of the recovery plan.